Lissensj/markdowntest/Standard_Document.md

 If you have multiple references to the same link, this method allows for easy updating of the link, since you do not need to update the (multiple) links but simply update the (single) reference line.

-This method was used to create the [Back to Top][Top] links in this document.
+**Note:** When defining the target of a link, you can also use a named anchor instead of a path or URL.
+This method was used to create the [Back to Top][Top] links in this document as well as the Table of Contents.

 [Back to Formatting Overview][Chap2over]